The Council

 Civic Head

-The role of Civic Head is not statutory, nor is it governed by the same legislation and civic protocol as that of Town Mayor.
-The Council appoint a Deputy Civic Head to take up the role in the absence of the Civic Head.
+This role is not governed by the same legislation and civic protocol as that of Town Mayor.

 Full Council